Bhagya Vastu | Premium Astrology & Vastu Consultation

 Contemporary architectural styles—minimalist, contemporary, industrial—can integrate vastu principles without appearing traditional.
 The key is understanding that vastu provides a spatial framework, not an aesthetic style.
 We've successfully applied vastu planning to glass curtain walls, cantilevered structures, and open-plan layouts by focusing on directional zoning rather than decorative elements.

-Modern homes often prioritize views, natural light, and spatial flow.
+Modern homes often prioritise views, natural light, and spatial flow.
 These goals align perfectly with vastu when properly interpreted.
 North and east-facing glass walls welcome morning light—exactly what vastu recommends.
 Open-plan living areas that flow from north to south can be designed with subtle level changes or material transitions to maintain directional definition.

 Integrating Contemporary Materials and Forms